A tool to support employee success

 5. Degree of supervisor responsibility – The ability to work effectively in the role of supervisor, respecting organizational values and policies while meeting objectives.

-6. Exposure to confrontational situations - The ability to work effectively when confronted by an individual or when encountering confrontational situations requiring the employee to take action.
+6. Exposure to confrontational situations – The ability to work effectively when confronted by an individual or when encountering confrontational situations that require the employee to take action.

 7. Exposure to distractions – The ability to work effectively in the presence of visual, auditory or other distractions.